tukkek/falling-maps/README.md

 map.margin=3//minimum distance between rooms map.turns=[1,1]//turns to take after placing rooms, [0,3] would be 0; 90; 180; or 270 degrees
-map.targets=3//aim this many times to try to fit rooms inside gaps to create denser maps
+map.targets=Number.MAX_VALUE//aim this many times to try to fill gaps to create denser maps

 //any one of these can be used to create a map: for(let step of map.watch()) continue //yields once for each generation-step taken